 Metabolic changes are quite common in response to OA [97,98].
 OA can cause metabolic depression (and more generally, reduction in gene activity) in crustaceans and other marine invertebrates [99–103].
 In the present study, metabolic processes were downregulated in both the moderate and severe OA treatments, which likely reflects the sensitivity of red king crab to changes in ocean chemistry.
 Given these findings, we might expect metabolic rate to decrease in response to OA in red king crab.
 In previous respiration trials [50] there was no change to metabolic rate measured by oxygen consumption in juvenile red king crab exposed to the same OA conditions after three weeks.
 The decreased metabolic gene activity in the present study could reflect an acclimatory response that is only induce by long-term and/or multi-stage exposure – in our case three months from hatching - which may influence the physiology of crabs in a way that short term- or single life stage- exposure does not [98].
 Decreased expression of metabolic functions may also reflect an interactive effect between OA treatment and seasonal temperature increase, which was not a factor in Long et al. [50] (they held crab at 5°C).
 Future studies should pair gene expression analysis with more direct measurements of metabolic rate (and other traditional physiological measurements) at varying temperatures to untangle the effects of OA and temperature on red king crab metabolic functioning.

 OA affected the red king crab immune system.
 Genes involved in neuroinflammation (microglial cell activation), viral response, and the innate immune system decreased with pCO2, although effects were less pronounced compared to metabolic changes.
 OA can negatively affect the immune system in crustaceans [22,35,104–106] and other marine invertebrates [107–109].
 The mechanisms by which OA alters immune function are not fully understood, and could relate to energy constraints and malfunction of immune-related enzymes and signaling/recognition pathways (among other mechanisms) [107,109].
 We find evidence that immunosuppression may in part be due to activation of the stress response [110].
 Genes coding for the octopamine receptors and a receptor for tyramine, the direct precursor of octopamine, were upregulated in OA.
 Octopamine is the invertebrate orthologue to norepinephrine, and is one of the key neurotransmitters that regulates the acute stress-response [111].
-Interestingly, molecular chaperones (HSP70 and DNAJA1), which respond to a variety of stressors by refolding or facilitating the destruction of damaged proteins ([112,113]), increased in moderate OA but decreased substantially in severe OA, which suggests that those processes become ineffective as OA severity worsens.
+Interestingly, molecular chaperones (HSP70 and DNAJA1), which respond to a variety of stressors by refolding or facilitating the destruction of damaged proteins [112,113], increased in moderate OA but decreased substantially in severe OA, which suggests that those processes become ineffective as OA severity worsens.
 Further, it suggests that at moderate OA levels increased oxidative stress damages proteins, or that altered intracellular or extracellular pH affects folding patterns of proteins.
 While these changes did not ultimately result in mortality in the present study, our findings indicate that red king crab may be more vulnerable to co-occurring secondary stressors, such as thermal stress [53,54], due to immunosuppression and changes in cellular stress-response mechanisms.
 Additional multi-stressor studies are needed that expose red king crab to a range of pH levels alongside other stressors, particularly pathogen challenges.

 Transposable elements are highly active in OA-reared crab